 What Is Fentanyl and Why Is It So Dangerous?

-With as many drug overdose deaths as there have been recently, everyone from First Responders to just about any public bystander has heard about fentanyl – the drug most commonly responsible for overdoses.
-But what is fentanyl, and how is this drug able to take the lives of so many as quickly as it has?
+What is fentanyl?
+You’ve probably heard the name, but do you really know what fentanyl is?
+With as many drug overdose deaths as there have been recently, everyone from First Responders to just about any public bystander has heard about fentanyl – the drug most commonly responsible for drug overdoses and overdose deaths.
+But what is fentanyl, and how is this drug able to take the lives of so many people as quickly as it has?

 Understanding Fentanyl & Related Drugs